junxit/us-congress-bills-110/metadata.md

 - 2008-06-24 — Introduced in Senate
 - 2008-06-24 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S6024-6025)
 - 2008-06-24 — Sponsor introductory remarks on measure.
 (CR S6025)
+- 2008-09-23 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2008-09-23 — Committee on Foreign Relations.
+Reported by Senator Dodd without amendment and with a preamble.
+Without written report.
+- 2008-09-23 — Committee on Foreign Relations.
+Reported by Senator Dodd without amendment and with a preamble.
+Without written report.
+- 2008-09-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1049.